snaky1a/discord-voice-bypass/README.md

 # What is this?
 This software is designed to bypass the sending of messages from the discord client (desktop) via requests (discord-api)

+P.S.
+At this moment, bypass doesnt work on servers with 200+ members

 # How to use?

 ```cmd